Get qualified income tax advice from certified experts.

 Here’s the tricky part of withholding: It’s not user-friendly.
 Sure, it uses simple numbers, from one through four.
 But it can get real confusing real fast when you try to figure out just what you should declare.
 Your income and some other factors might give you the opportunity to add additional allowances.
 You might want to consult a tax pro for this, because they can help you achieve the sweet spot: no refund, no tax bill.

-Why tax refunds stink!
+Why tax refunds are bad!

 Here’s the thing about withholding: Everyone loves getting tax refund checks, even though that’s not ideal.
 Steve Rhode, a longtime personal finance expert, laments that many Americans use tax refunds for what he calls “forced savings accounts.”
 In other words, since we have trouble saving money, we let the IRS do it for us.
 Problem is, the IRS doesn’t pay us interest.
 It keeps it.
 So all tax experts say the best thing to do is keep your refund small and then save your own money through the year, maybe earning a few bucks in interest in a savings account – or even investing it in a retirement account where it can make real money.
 But why let the government hold onto your money for you?
 It doesn’t make dollars or sense.